paultopia/recipes/baked_mac.md

+(actually, this turns out like shit, never do it)

 # Baked Mac 'n Cheese, iteration 1

 Experimental.
 Concocted from a combination of plausible-looking recipes and adapted to available ingredients and equipment.
 May suck.